 Centrifugal pumps are the most preferred hydraulic pumps used in domestic and industrial world.
-In this video we will have a conceptual overview of the working of centrifugal pumps.
+In this article we will have a conceptual overview of the working of centrifugal pumps.

 Centrifugal pumps are used to induce flow or raise pressure of a liquid.
 Its working is simple.
 At the heart of the system lies impeller.
 It has a series of curved vanes fitted inside the shroud plates.
 The impeller is always immersed in the water.
 When the impeller is made to rotate, it makes the fluid surrounding it also rotate.
 This imparts centrifugal force to the water particles, and water moves radially out.
 In Fig.1 this process is illustrated.rotating